nasa/astrobee/simulation/running_the_sim.md

 that these images will not initialize properly and you will be looking at the inside of the robot.
 If this happens, you will need to launch the world and Astrobee separately.
-Please follow the issues starting up the simulator section in [/ref sim-issues] with one caveat.
+Please follow the issues starting up the simulator section in \ref sim-issues with one caveat.
 DO NOT start up Astrobee (i.e. don't issue the second terminal command) until 30 to 40 seconds after RVIZ has started up.
 If you have a low performance computer, this fix may not be the only thing you have to do to fix the images.
 Please try reducing the speed of your simulator